 • Reduce rates and enhance benefits in the LTD plan.
 As a result of continued good experience, the Trustees approved a rate reduction for the LTD plan effective May 1, 2010.
 The reduction varied by age and averaged about 20% overall.
 The reduction was the fourth since 2002, with others effective Feb.
 1, 2002; Aug.
 1, 2005; and Feb.
 1, 2007.
 In addition, benefit enhancements were implemented Feb.
 1, 2007, and May 1, 2008.
-The cumulative impact of these changes reduced plan revenue and increased plan cost while increasing value to the membership.
+These changes reduced cost while improving benefits, thus significantly increasing the plan's value to the membership.